hashicorp/terraform/internal/command/jsonformat/README.md

 - `AfterSensitive`: If the value is sensitive after the change.
 - `ReplacePaths`: If the change is causing the overall resource to be replaced.

-In addition, the values define two additional meta fields that they set and manipulate internally:
+In addition, the changes define two additional meta fields that they set and manipulate internally:

 - `BeforeExplicit`: If the value in `Before` is explicit or an implied result due to a change elsewhere.
 - `AfterExplicit`: If the value in `After` is explicit or an implied result due to a change elsewhere.

 The actual concrete type of each of the generic fields is determined by the overall schema.
-The values are also recursive, this means as we iterate through the `Value` we create relevant child values based on the schema for the given resource.
+The changes are also recursive, this means as we iterate through the `Change` we create relevant child values based on the schema for the given resource.

 For example, the initial change is always a `block` type which means the